 Property, Plant and Equipment that does not provide service potential for the Authority (that is those assets classified as surplus assets) are not measured for their service potential but for the economic benefits inherent in the assets.
 Therefore the current value measurement base for these assets is at Fair Value in accordance with the definitions and measurement requirements in IFRS13.

-All assets subject to revaluation during 2022/2023, along with an asset from each different class of asset, have been assessed for material components.
+All assets subject to revaluation during 2022/2023 have been assessed for material components.
 The revaluations of those components, where considered to be material, are included in the figures below.

 The effective date of revaluation is 31 March 2023.